lorenzopicoli/blog/content/projects/flatfill.br.md

 +++
+title = "My First Post"
-title = "Meu setup selfhosted em 2024" date = "2024-12-21T18:24:52-05:00"
+date = "2024-12-21T18:24:52-05:00"
 #dateFormat = "2006-01-02" # This value can be configured for per-post date formatting
 author = ""